Brilliant Morocco shock sorry Belgium

 This content is not available in your location.

-Watch highlights as Abdelhamid Sabiri and Zakaria Aboukhlal give Morocco a late 2-0 victory against Belgium in their Group F match at the World Cup.
+Watch highlights as Abdelhamid Sabiri and Zakaria Aboukhlal's late goals give Morocco a shock 2-0 victory over Belgium in their Group F match at the World Cup.

 MATCH REPORT: Late Morocco goals seal stunning win over Belgium